abafzal/quill-aria/README.md

 ## Contributing

-1. Follow the modular architecture patterns
+1. Align changes with ARIA’s modular architecture
-2. Add comprehensive type hints and docstrings
+2. Add type hints and concise docstrings
-3. Write tests for new functionality
+3. Include tests for new functionality
-4. Update documentation as needed
+4. Update documentation when behavior changes

 ## License

 [Add your license information here]